KordingLab/nerds/README.md

 Acknowledgement
 ----------
 * The calcium and electrophysiology data included in `example_real_data.mat` was collected in [Jason MacLean's Lab](http://www.macleanlab.com) at the University of Chicago.
-Check out [this paper](http://jn.physiology.org/content/early/2014/05/23/jn.00071.2014) for more details regarding the experimental methods utilized to acquire these simultaneous recordings.
+Check out the following 2 papers: [Runfeldt  et. al.](http://jn.physiology.org/content/early/2014/05/23/jn.00071.2014) and [Sadovsky AJ et. al.](http://www.ncbi.nlm.nih.gov/pubmed/21715667) for more details regarding the experimental methods utilized to acquire these simultaneous recordings.